 The mistake some teams make is they have success with one agile team and then add more projects and teams without preparing for the growth.
 Before they know it, they have a hodgepodge of teams using their own “modular” agile tools to manage their work.
 These tools do not speak the same language or roll up to a clear software portfolio vision.

 If you’ve already encountered this, you know scaling agile is not easy.
 But there are ways to make it easier.
 One of the critical job functions of a Project Manager is to meet project objectives while creating a consistent formula for least-cost, best-ROI processes.
-Agile project management tools make this easy and repeatable for multiple projects and teams, even when they are in different physical locations.
+Agile project management with scrum tools make this easy and repeatable for multiple projects and teams, even when they are in different physical locations.
 By centrally managing all requirements, requests, tasks, tests and defects into a real-time tool, Agile Project Managers can streamline cross-team collaboration and decision making while eliminating waste and giving executives and auditors the numbers they need.
 Exactly when they need them.

 Not sure how to get started?
 Or you’ve already begun but not sure you’re doing it right?
 Let’s talk.
 Take a small step toward big value; have a no-pressure conversation with one of our coaches.
 You’ll learn how to get started with agile project management to create high-impact development teams with minimal business disruption.